Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 As such, there was renewed vigour in the Fortran compiler space, and several important developments happened in short succession.
-For example, PGI / NVIDIA open sourced a version of pgfortran with a new backend based on LLVM (more on that below), which later turned into what's now known as "classic" Flang.
+For example, PGI / NVIDIA open sourced a version of their compiler called pgfortran with a new backend based on LLVM (more on that below), which later turned into what's now known as "classic" Flang.
 In the process of trying to upstream this into LLVM itself, the compiler got rewritten completely under the name f18, which later turned into "new" Flang that eventually got merged into LLVM itself.